-In the 2005 FIFA Confederations Cup in Germany a certain Japanese midfielder caught the eye of several major European clubs after scoring four goals in five matches.
-Within a few weeks into the transfer window the player was snapped up by Scottish giants Celtic FC.
+In the 2005 FIFA Confederations Cup in Germany, a certain Japanese midfielder caught the eye of several major European clubs after scoring four goals in five matches.
+Within a few weeks into the transfer window, the player was snapped up by Scottish giants Celtic FC.
 On 29 July 2005 for a reported transfer fee of £2.5 million, Shunsuke Nakamura moved to the east end of Glasgow.
 In welcoming Nakamura to the club, then Celtic manager Gordon Strachan said, “Nakamura has got imagination and he sees passes other people can’t see.”

-However, the transfer didn’t seemed to excite The Bhoys’ supporters, his previous achievements with the Japanese national team and Yokohama Marinos failed to breach the continental barrier and had very little playing time in Italy with Reggina in Serie A, mainly due to injuries.
+However, the transfer didn’t seem to excite The Bhoys’ supporters, his previous achievements with the Japanese national team and Yokohama Marinos failed to breach the continental barrier and had very little playing time in Italy with Reggina in Serie A, mainly due to injuries.
 The only thing known about him was the tag of the “Japanese David Beckham” for his trademark free kicks.

 At that time when Nakamura joined Celtic, the club had a disappointing start to their campaign.
 They had been eliminated from Champions League in the second qualifying round and also had an inauspicious start to the league season, as they only managed a draw with Motherwell in the league opener.

 On the of 6th August for the second league match against Dundee United, Strachan immediately inserted Nakamura into the starting lineup, despite him not being match fit as he had not played since the Confederations Cup earlier in the summer.
 However, the midfielder had an excellent debut, earning a standing ovation from the home crowd when he was substituted in the 84th minute.
 He was later named Man of the Match for his performance as Celtic went on to win the match.